Martin-S-Weber/re-work/README.md

 <img src="resources/img/re-frame-app-multilith2.png" />

 And while we're at moving state and computation away from the main context, why not get rid of _all_ of it but the most necessary pieces so our "dirty deeds" can be done?
+And introduce a single worker, whose job it is just to hold the global state of the application, while our main js context concentrates on as little state as possible.
+The majority of computation (and state manipulation!) now happens asynchronously in foreign, isolated js contexts.

 <img src="resources/img/re-frame-app-multilith3.png" />

+We should have a feeling of full circle with regards to [distributing computation](#distributing-computation).
+If having one re-frame event loop per context is fine, state and computation is locally bundled together to persist in this worker, then we can move our re-frame components between workers (and/or the main context) without having to adjust their API.
+They remain just handlers that interact with other handlers, there's no synchronous threshold involved. ...assuming we find a way to route events and data updates.

 ## Event Flow